 I spent most of my life in Las Vegas Nevada.
 I moved to North Carolina august 2017 and have never looked back.
 I started out working in a pet resort and then moved onto reception at Falconbridge.
 Although I enjoyed the daycare work and connecting with animals emotionally, the medical aspect of the human animal bond is what interests me the most.
 I love animals in all shapes and sizes, from dogs and cats to horses and cows and even reptiles.
-Their behavior and how it changes depending on their live stages and environmental is really interesting to me.
+I enjoy studying animal behavior, specifically how it changes with their life stages and environment.

 When I’m not working I enjoy hanging out with my family for social gatherings and curling up with a good book.